devadvance/terminalcheatsheet/guides/curl-rest-api.md

 ...
 ```

 That tells you which HTTP request methods the REST API server allows.
-It also tells you that authenticating and using credentials is allowed.
+It also tells you that the server will allow you to authenticate and use credentials.

 ## Wrapping up